 BoB contains humates & fulvic acid, which impart health benefits to chickens in addition to the probiotic benefits!
 Read all about the BoB difference here.

-- keep bad bacteria at bay (acidifies the gut, reduces pH, competes with bad bacteria, elbowing it out, aka: competitive exclusion)
+- keep bad bacteria at bay.
+Probiotics acidify the gut, reduce pH, compete with bad bacteria, elbowing it out, aka: competitive exclusion.

 - improve absorption of nutrients in feed, decreasing feed costs

 All of the data and research I have read supports the premise that probiotics are good for chickens in many ways and I feel strongly about adding it to my chickens’ waterers as soon as the day they hatch.
-If reducing the risk of Salmonella were the only benefit imparted by use of probiotics, that would be enough for me to put them in my chickens' water, but that there are so many other, proven benefits to my chickens and their eggs is what makes me so enthusiastic about recommending them.
+If reducing the risk of Salmonella were the only benefit imparted by use of probiotics, that would be enough for me, but that there are so many other, proven benefits to my chickens and their eggs is what makes me so enthusiastic about recommending them.
 I encourage you to do your own research and draw your own conclusions.
 I have provided my sources and links for your reference.

 Probiotics Protect Poultry from Pathogens, Eileen Herrera, USDA-ARS Office of International Research Programs.